nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Calcifying:** Pertaining to the capacity to induce calcification.

-### Expanded Definition and Usage\nCalcifying nanoparticles are a pivotal advancement in the field of tissue engineering and regenerative medicine, particularly for applications that require enhanced or accelerated bone regeneration.
+### Expanded Definition and Usage:
+Calcifying nanoparticles are a pivotal advancement in the field of tissue engineering and regenerative medicine, particularly for applications that require enhanced or accelerated bone regeneration.
 These nanoparticles are engineered to closely mimic the natural processes of bone mineralization, enabling improved integration and function of synthetic materials within the body.
 The use of calcifying nanoparticles in clinical settings has shown promise in treating bone defects, fractures, and dental restorations, providing a biocompatible and effective solution for supporting natural bone growth and repair.

 By providing a comprehensive lexical dictionary entry for "calcifying nanoparticle," this resource not only enhances understanding of its precise meaning and usage within the medical and scientific communities but also illustrates its importance in advancing technologies that support and replace human biological functions.","examples":[]}